New course starting in 2020 - join us for the journey of a lifetime.

 Te Waiau Toa is being delivered in partnership with Clarence River Rafting who have over 20 years of experience rafting on Waiau Toa / Clarence River.

-You will be collected by shuttle from Christchurch Airport and driven to the raft ‘put-in’ site near Hanmer Springs.
-Your journey will end north of Kaikōura where you will be collected by shuttle and transported back to Christchurch Airport.
+You will be collected by shuttle from Christchurch Airport at 10.30am and driven to the raft ‘put-in’ site near Hanmer Springs.
+Your journey will end north of Kaikōura where you will be collected by shuttle and transported back to Christchurch Airport by 5pm.

 Waiau Toa/Clarence is a mix of Grade 1, 2 and 3 rapids.
 The river is enjoyable, without being too intimidating to people with no rafting experience.